Farm to Summer

 Local Foods in the Summer Food Service Program

 Summer is a fantastic time of year to add variety to keep meals tasting great.
-In many regions across the United States, USDA’s Summer Food Service Program (SFSP) aligns well with the peak growing season, allowing schools and nonprofit organizations to serve products in their freshest state.
+In many regions across the United States, USDA’s Summer Food Service Program aligns well with the peak growing season, allowing schools and nonprofit organizations to serve products in their freshest state.
 There are numerous benefits to “bringing the farm” to summer feeding sites.
-Sponsors can increase participation by improving the quality of meals and keeping kids engaged through hands-on activities.
+Households can increase participation by improving the quality of meals and keeping kids engaged through hands-on activities.
 Schools can develop continuous, year-round farm to school programming, and test out cooking techniques and recipes using local foods.
 Regional producers benefit from a reliable outlet for their products during the summer months.
 And kids and teens get fresh, healthy meals and participate in activities at meals sites, staying nourished and engaged while school is out.

 - Farm to Summer Fact Sheet - Use this fact sheet for summer meal program tips on incorporating local foods and agriculture-based activities.

-- Local Foods and Related Activities in Summer Meal Programs (SP-07_SFSP07-2016) - This policy memo provides guidance on the incorporation of local foods and nutrition and agriculture-based activities into Summer Meal Programs.
-A growing body of research demonstrates several positive impacts of serving local foods and providing food education through Child Nutrition Programs, including increased participation and engagement in meal programs, consumption of healthier options, and support of local economies.
+- Local Foods and Related Activities in Summer Meal Programs (SP-07_SFSP-07-2016) - This policy memo provides guidance on the incorporation of local foods and nutrition and agriculture-based activities into summer meal programs.
+A growing body of research demonstrates several positive impacts of serving local foods and providing food education through child nutrition programs, including increased participation and engagement in meal programs, consumption of healthier options, and support of local economies.
 Published November 12, 2015.

 - Summer Meals and FoodCorps: An Introduction for State Agencies - Check out this two-pager to learn how FoodCorps can support summer meals.